obulpathi/zookeeper/README.md

 * Recipes include ZooKeeper operations that manipulate small data nodes, called znodes, that are organized hierarchically as a tree, just like in a file system.
 * The absence of data often conveys important information about a znode.
 In a master-worker example, for instance, the absence of a master znode means that no master is currently elected
 * Znodes may or may not contain data.
 If a znode contains any data, the data is stored as a byte array

+## Architecture
+ZooKeeper, while being a coordination service for distributed systems, is a distributed application on its own.
+ZooKeeper follows a simple client-server model where clients are nodes (i.e., machines) that make use of the service, and servers are nodes that provide the service.
+A collection of ZooKeeper servers forms a ZooKeeper ensemble.
+At any given time, one ZooKeeper client is connected to one ZooKeeper server.
+Each ZooKeeper server can handle a large number of client connections at the same time.
+Each client periodically sends pings to the ZooKeeper server it is connected to let it know that it is alive and connected.
+The ZooKeeper server in question responds with an acknowledgment of the ping, indicating the server is alive as well.
+When the client doesn't receive an acknowledgment from the server within the specified time, the client connects to another server in the ensemble, and the client session is transparently transferred over to the new ZooKeeper server.

+## Data Model
+ZooKeeper has a file system-like data model composed of znodes.
+Think of znodes (ZooKeeper data nodes) as files in a traditional UNIX-like system, except that they can have child nodes.
+Another way to look at them is as directories that can have data associated with themselves.
+Each of these directories is called a znode.
+Figure 2 shows a diagram representing the same hierarchy as sports team in two cities.

 ## API Overview
 * create /path data: Creates a znode named with /path and containing data